 Sisters of Mercy

 Catherine McAuley.
-Today there are over 6,000 Sisters of Mercy
+Today there are 1600 sisters/members and

 hospitality.
 The Sisters of Mercy in Cincinnati are part of the